brimdata/zui/docs/Joining-Data.md

 ```

 Now when the ZNG is loaded into Brim, we immediately see the column headers
-and can "scroll right" to see the SPL-SPT fields are where we expect to see
+and can "scroll right" to confirm the SPL-SPT fields are where we expect to see
 them.

 ![Joined Zeek conn events (fused)](media/Joined-Zeek-conn-fused.png)

-If we compare our two events side-by-side again, we see a subtle difference
+If we compare our two example events side-by-side again, we see a subtle
-from what we saw in the non-fused ZNG: Now the SPL-SPT fields on the
+difference from what we saw in the non-fused ZNG: Now the SPL-SPT fields on the
 non-matching `conn` events _are_ present, but they're populated with explicit
 `null` values.